-It is easy to show that the mean value of growth rates is invariant, namely, $<G(t;N)>=<g_j(t)> \equiv G$.
-The system growth rate, $G(t;N)$, in this study is closely related to the company growth model introduced elsewhere in which the probability density of the size change of a firm, assuming that a firm is a composite of independent $K$ subunits, is given by the following \cite{wyart2003statistical}.
+It is easy to show that the mean value of growth rates is invariant, namely, $\langle G(t;N)\rangle =\langle g_j(t)\rangle \equiv G$.
+The system growth rate, $G(t;N)$, in this study is closely related to the company growth model introduced elsewhere in which the probability density of the size change of a firm, under the assumption that a firm is a composite of $K$ independent subunits, is given by the following \cite{wyart2003statistical}:

-where $S$ is the firm size for the previous term, $R$ is that for the current term, $P_{s}(s)$ is the PDF of the sizes of subunits supposing $P_{s}(s) \propto s^{-\alpha-1}$, $P_{\eta}(\eta)$ is the PDF of the growth rate of the subunits, $L(K)$ is the number density of subunits and $\delta(x)$ is the Dirac delta function for continuous variables and the Kronecker delta for discrete variables.
+where $S$ is the firm size for the previous term, $R$ is that for the current term, $P_{s}(s)$ is the probability density function (PDF) of the sizes of subunits supposing $P_{s}(s) \propto s^{-\alpha-1}$, $P_{\eta}(\eta)$ is the PDF of the growth rate of the subunits, $L(K)$ is the number density of subunits, and $\delta(x)$ is the Dirac delta function for continuous variables and the Kronecker delta for discrete variables.
 Our model's growth rate $G(N, t)$ in the steady state corresponds to the ratio $R/S$ for the case of fixed subunit number, $L(K)=\delta(K-N)$.
-In contrast, authors in Ref \cite{wyart2003statistical} mainly discussed the growth rate of the model on the condition $L(K)=1$.
+In contrast, the authors in Ref. \cite{wyart2003statistical} mainly discussed the growth rate of the model on the condition $L(K)=1$.

-In terms of this class of system growth models, our research newly clarifies the dependence of the distribution of the system growth rate \textcolor{black}{both on the number of subunits and the distribution of subunit growth rates.} In our study, we assume that $\{g_i\}$ are identically distributed independent variables defined on a non-negative range, while in Ref. \cite{wyart2003statistical} $\{\eta_i\}$ are assumed to follow a normal distribution with zero mean to calculate the distribution of the system growth rate $G$.
+In terms of this class of system growth models, our research newly clarifies the dependence of the distribution of the system growth rate \textcolor{black}{on both the number of subunits and the distribution of subunit growth rates.} In our study, we assume that $\{g_i\}$ are identically distributed independent variables defined on a non-negative range, whereas in Ref. \cite{wyart2003statistical} $\{\eta_i\}$ are assumed to follow a normal distribution with zero mean to calculate the distribution of the system growth rate $G$.